mikiyam/nopasanada/_posts/2020-06-02-catalan-women in erfoud.md

 ---

-It can be difficult to navigate in certain places as women, even if work isn't more difficult.
+It can be difficult to navigate in certain spaces as women, even if work isn't more difficult.
 Aina, María, and Paula share their experiences working in Erfoud.

 <!--more-->